canonical/netplan/doc/netplan-tutorial.md

-# Getting started with Netplan

-In this tutorial we'll drive you through a number of practical exercises to get you started with Netplan.
-By the end of the tutorial you will be familiarized with some of the Netplan commands and configuration.

 ## Pre-requisites

 In order to do the exercises yourself you will need a virtual machine, preferably running Ubuntu.
 In this tutorial, we will use LXD to create virtual networks and launch virtual machines.
 Feel free to use a cloud instance or a different hypervisor.
 As long as you can achieve the same results, you should be fine.
 If you're going to use your own desktop/laptop system, some of the exercises might interrupt your network connectivity.